 How is BeWelcome organised?

-BeWelcome is run by the organisation BeVolunteer, which is a registered non-profit organisation in France.
-BeVolunteer is thus the legal organisation behind the BeWelcome project.
+BeWelcome is run by BeVolunteer, a non-profit association registered in France.
+BeVolunteer is the legal organisation behind the BeWelcome project.
 BeVolunteer is a volunteer-run organisation with yearly elections for the Board of Directors.
 It offers the members different possibilities to take part in shaping the organisation.
-In principle all members of BeWelcome can also become a member of BeVolunteer whose members have voting rights and can also run for the Board of Directors.
+In principle all members of BeWelcome can also become members of BeVolunteer whose members have voting rights and can also run for the Board of Directors.

 The software that is used to run BeWelcome is open source software, or free software.
 This means everyone is able to have a look at the source code and submit changes.
 The software is released under a GPL license.
 BeWelcome is the first non-profit hospitality network based entirely on open source software.